Parametric search: Desynchronized sorting

-Cole (1987) further optimized the parametric search technique for cases (such as the example) in which the test algorithm is a comparison sorting algorithm.
+Richard Cole further optimized the parametric search technique for cases (such as the example) in which the test algorithm is a comparison sorting algorithm.
 For the AKS sorting network and some other sorting algorithms that can be used in its place, Cole observes that it is not necessary to keep the simulated processors synchronized with each other: instead, one can allow some of them to progress farther through the sorting algorithm while others wait for the results of their comparisons to be determined.
 Based on this principle, Cole modifies the simulation of the sorting algorithm, so that it maintains a collection of unresolved simulated comparisons that may not all come from the same parallel time step of the test algorithm.
 As in the synchronized parallel version of parametric search, it is possible to resolve half of these comparisons by finding the median comparison value and calling the decision algorithm on this value.
 Then, instead of repeating this halving procedure until the collection of unresolved comparisons becomes empty, Cole allows the processors that were waiting on the resolved comparisons to advance through the simulation until they reach another comparison that must be resolved.

 Using this method, Cole shows that a parametric search algorithm in which the test algorithm is sorting may be completed using only a logarithmic number of calls to the decision algorithm, instead of the $O(\log^2 n)$ calls made by Megiddo's original version of parametric search.
-Instead of using the AKS sorting network, it is also possible to combine this technique with a parallel merge sort algorithm of Cole (1988), resulting in time bounds with smaller constant factors that, however, are still not small enough to be practical.
-A similar speedup can be obtained for any problem that can be computed on a distributed computing network of bounded degree (as the AKS sorting network is), either by Cole's technique or by a related technique of simulating multiple computation paths (Fernández-Baca 2001).
+Instead of using the AKS sorting network, it is also possible to combine this technique with a later parallel merge sort algorithm of Cole, resulting in time bounds with smaller constant factors that, however, are still not small enough to be practical.
+A similar speedup can be obtained for any problem that can be computed on a distributed computing network of bounded degree (as the AKS sorting network is), either by Cole's technique or by a related technique of simulating multiple computation paths.